rizveeredwan/copy-checker/README.md

 ```
 `print_flag` - Prints the matched lines when the programs are detected as suspicious, both for variable normalized and non normalized forms.
 Two text files are generated in the home directory.

-`A`, `B` - File paths

-`threshold`, `alpha` - Empirically set parameters to control the similarity metric as stated in the published paper.

 ---